On the $\mathbb{Z}_p$-extensions of a totally $p$-adic imaginary quadratic field -- With an appendix by Jean-Fran\c{c}ois Jaulent: Introduction

 \section{Introduction}

-This work, in connection with articles of Gold, Sands, Dummit--Ford--Kisilevsky--Sands, Hubbard--Kundu--Washington, Ozaki, Kataoka, Ray, Jaulent, Fujii, among others, falls within the framework of Jaulent study of ``totally $p$-adic'' number fields $k$ \cite[Section 3]{Jau2024a}, restricted, in particular for us, to the case of imaginary quadratic fields; in other words, we assume that $p$ totally splits in $k = \Q(\sqrt {-m})$.
+This work, in connection with articles of Gold (1974), Carroll--Kisilevsky (1976), Horie (1987), Dummit--Ford--Kisilevsky--Sands (1991), Sands (1991--1093), Greenberg (1976--2016), Ozaki (2001--2004), then Fujii (2013), Kataoka (2017), Hubbard--Washington (2010--2018), Hajir--Maire--Ramakrishna (2019), Jaulent (2019--2025), Li--Qiu (2023), Kundu--Washington (2023--2024), among others, falls more precisely within the framework of Jaulent's study of ``totally $p$-adic'' number fields \cite[Section 3] {Jau2024a}, restricted, in particular for us, to the case of imaginary quadratic fields.

+In other words, {\it $k$ is a totally $p$-adic number field} means that $p$ totally splits in $k$, contrary to some studies concerning the easier case of a single $p$-place of $k$, totally ramified in a $\Z_p$-extension $K/k$ (e.g., \cite[Question p.\,2]{KW2023}, \cite[Conjecture 1.3]{EJV2011}, for statistical aspects); of course, the split case is also considered in the literature, but is much more complex, essentially due to the fact that prime ideals of $k$ dividing $p$ can be non-$p$-principal, and also give non-trivial $p$-units having a great influence in abelian $p$-ramification theory.